Official Website of the Author

 Newsletter

-My first newsletter for 2024 has been circulated.
-It includes information about the S S Great Britain, chilies, book launch, Lord Howe Island & HMS Supply and Matthew Flinders.
+My third newsletter for 2024 has just been circulated.
+It includes information about the role of individuals in assisting people to emigrate (including Caroline Chisholm), smallpox and other diseases of Victorian England, the Ship Shackamaxon and progress with my book on Matthew Flinders.
 If you would like to get a copy & be added to the distribution list send me your email address (info@douglimbrick.com).

 REVIEWS